|The answer to the ultimate question of life, the universe and everything?|

 For more info: No-poo Jillipoo: Adjusting the Volume

 Fine hair: Fine hair usually does not like a lot of oils, butters, or products that contain them.
 Heavy products will be too moisturizing and/or may weigh fine hair down.
 Fine hair tends to get over moisturized easily.
 Fine hair that is very prone to being weighed down may not like any silicone, even water soluble ones.
 People who's hair gets weighed down very easily may find silicones too heavy.
 Many fine haired wavies find cowashing weighs their hair down.
 Some fine haired wavies cannot cowash and have to use a low poo exclusively.
 Fine hair tends to like protein, no matter what the porosity.
-Fine hair has a small cortex, and has a hard time keeping the proper amount of protein in it.
+Fine hair has a relative small cortex compared to coarse hair, and has a hard time keeping the proper amount of protein inside it.
 There is not enough room for protein in the cortex of fine hair.
-Protein products help keep the proper amount of protein inside the hair's cortex.
+Products that contain protein and/or protein treatments help keep the proper amount of protein inside the hair's cortex.
 Fine hair should like protein in hair products and/or protein treatments as needed.
 Once a week protein treatments are common for fine hair.
 You should do protein treatments as often, but only as often as your hair needs them.

 Coarse hair: Usually likes oils and butters and the products that contain them These products help soften the hair so it bends easier.
 Coarse hair tends not to like protein. (porous, coarse hair will need some protein) Coarse hair has a large cortex that tends to have plenty of protein naturally.
 It doesn't need any additional protein.